 I do not have a quantitative background.
 Can I handle the demanding coursework at Harris?
 I do not have a quantitative background.
 Can I handle the demanding coursework at Harris?
 Roughly one-third of our full-time students consider themselves as not having a strong quantitative background prior to applying to and enrolling at Harris.
 Many demonstrated their capability by scoring well on the GRE or taking supplemental quantitative courses prior to coming to Harris.
 We have all the resources necessary to ensure that enrolling students will excel in our core curriculum.

 International Development I am interested in international development.
 Can I take classes in this area in this program?
-If you are interested in international development, we recommend exploring the Pearson Institute International Policy and Development (IPD) Certificate.
-The IPD is designed to prepare students for careers in government, non-governmental organizations, international organizations, or multinational corporations.
-The certificate’s curated list of electives is designed to allow students to explore multiple academic approaches to understanding development, including from economics, political science, statistics, and psychology.Learn more here.
+If you are interested in international development, we recommend exploring the Pearson Institute International Policy and Development (IPD) Specialization.
+The IPD Specialization is designed to prepare students for careers in government, non-governmental organizations, international organizations, or multinational corporations.
+The specialization's curated list of electives is designed to allow students to explore multiple academic approaches to understanding development, including from economics, political science, statistics, and psychology.Learn more here.